-Benefits of neutering
+Benefits of spaying and neutering

 Females: There are significant benefits to spaying female dogs, especially before their first or second heat (oestrus) cycle.
 Aside from eliminating the risk of surprise or unwanted pregnancies, spayed dogs have significantly lower mammary cancer rates and the complete removal of the uterus eliminates the risk of a potentially life-threatening infection called pyometra as well as uterine cancers.